onerayhan/guardians_of_code/api_documentation.md

   - JSON Object:
     ```json
     {
-      "error": "A song_id has to be given"
+      "error": "A song_name has to be given"
     }
     ```
   - Status Code: 404 Not Found